 Cross-reference your list of target magazines with your list of story ideas.
 When you write for magazines, you want your pitch to stand out from the rest.

-Tip 4: Write a query letter or letter of inquiry (LOI) when pitching
+Tip 4: Write your pitch (or write a query letter or letter of inquiry [LOI])

 This is a quick pitch, trying to see if there’s any interest in your story.
 Your goal from this letter is to get the assignment so make sure it’s good!

 Tip 5: Want to write for magazines?
 Ask your network for introductions to magazine editors